cmendible/cmendible.github.io/content/posts/2016/2016-08-26-benefits-and-risks-you-need-to-know-about-cloud-computing.md

 categories:
 - management
 date: "2016-08-26T20:31:41Z"
-description: Is Privacy Dead?
+description: Benefits and Risks You Need to Know about Cloud Computing
-tags: ["Security", "Privacy"]
+tags: ["security", "cloud"]
 title: Benefits and Risks You Need to Know about Cloud Computing
 ---